top of page

 7. Conclusion

 Foreign spouses can obtain their own residence permit under Section 31 of the Residence Act after a divorce in Germany under certain conditions.
-The prerequisite is generally that the marital partnership has existed for at least three years.
+This is generally required to have been married for at least three years.
 In special cases—for example, in cases of domestic violence or when caring for a child—a residence permit may be granted earlier.

 bottom of page